 Esenberg filed the case in a conservative county.
 The state filed its appeal in a district that’s based in liberal Madison.The state case is expected to go all the way to the Wisconsin Supreme Court, which is controlled 5-2 by conservatives.

 This year’s mailing went to about 7% of the state’s 3.3 million registered voters.

 Next year’s presidential race isn’t the only high-stakes election that could be affected by the registration lawsuit.
 Wisconsin has a February primary for a seat on the highly partisan state Supreme Court.
 The state’s presidential primary is in April.

-The League of Women Voters of Wisconsin filed a federal lawsuit to challenge a planned voter roll purge that was based on unreliable data.
-Hundreds of thousands of voters were given 30 days to respond to a letter informing them of their purge status, but Wisconsin law only calls for such a timeline when the purge is based on “reliable information.”
+LWVWI filed a federal lawsuit to challenge a planned voter roll purge based on unreliable data.
+Voters had 30 days to respond to a letter about their purge status, but WI law only calls for this timeline when the purge is based on reliable data.

 Shortly after the 2018 election, the outgoing WI legislature called a special session and passed several bills aimed at undermining the authority of the newly elected governor.
 LWVWI filed a lawsuit, contending that the session was unconstitutional.